The Ultimate Coconut Cream Pie

 Calling all coconut lovers, meet The Ultimate Creamy Coconut Pie.
 I posted this recipe three years ago but felt it was time for some updated pictures, and what better time to revisit it than now, just weeks before Easter.
 Cream of coconut adds SO much pure coconut flavor to this scrumptious pie, and it’s so unbelievably creamy.
 It’s great topped with meringue or homemade whipped cream.
 The younger generation seems to prefer whipped cream over meringue, therefore, that’s what you’ll see on my recipe here.

 Anytime you make a cream or refrigerator pie, you need to pre-bake (also known as blind-bake) your pie shell first.
 Then you’ll make your favorite pie filling and fill the empty shell with it and refrigerate the pie until it’s set.
-You can use your own pie crust recipe or my recipe for Aunt Elsie’s Flaky Pie Crust.
-If you use this recipe, I’ll walk you through the steps of blind-baking/par-baking an empty pie shell.
+You can use your own pie crust recipe or my recipe for Aunt Elsie’s Flaky Pie Crust, if you prefer.
+If you’ve never pre-baked an empty pie shell, I’ve got you covered here.

 If you love coconut, check out these other delicious recipes…